Darialyphia/clash-of-destiny/docs/DESIGN_DOCMENT.md

 ### Mana

 Mana is a resource that is used to play cards from the Main Deck.
-It is earned at a rate of a flat 4 mana per turn, but can be banked for use in the following turn, up to a maximum of 10 mana.
+It is earned at a rate of a flat 4 mana per turn, but can be banked for use in the following turn, up to a maximum of 4 mana.
+This means a player can have up to 8 mana in a turn.

+After player 1's fifth turn, the game enters an "Overflow" state and, from this point onw, players gain 6 mana per turn.

 ### Destiny